 Step-by-step VIDEO

-Refrigerating: as with most crusts (there are exceptions like the Cherry Tart), pie doughs need to be refrigerated before using them.
-This is because they need to relax in order to be able to be rolled out properly, without them shrinking.
+Refrigerating: as with most crusts (there are exceptions like this Cherry Tart), pie doughs need to be refrigerated before use.
+They need to relax so that they can be rolled out properly without shrinking.

-Refrigerating: after you make the dough ball, wrap it well and keep it in the fridge for up to a week.
-Make sure no part of the dough is left unwrapped as it will dry out.
-I wrap it in double plastic or in a freezer paper and then in a Ziploc bag.
+- Refrigerating: after you make the dough ball, wrap it well and keep it in the fridge for up to a week.
+Make sure no part of the dough is left unwrapped, as it will dry out.
+I wrap it in double plastic or freezer paper and then in a Ziploc bag.

-Freezing: follow the same wrapping procedure as for the refrigerator.
-Make sure you label and date it.
+- Freezing: follow the same wrapping procedure as for the refrigerator.
+Label and date it.
 It can be frozen for about two months.

-If you like homemade pie crusts, check our category for Basic Recipes!
+If you like homemade pie crusts, check our Basic Recipes category.
 There are posts with detailed instructions, videos, and photos.

 Our favorite recipes using pasta frolla: